Third Italian War of Independence: Italian invasion

 Prussia opened hostilities on 16 June 1866 by attacking several German states allied with Austria.
 Three days later, Italy declared war on Austria and started military operations on 23 June.

 The Italian forces were divided into two armies.
 One, under La Marmora himself, was deployed in Lombardy, west of the Mincio River, and aimed toward the powerful Quadrilatero fortress of the Austrians.
 The second, under Enrico Cialdini, was deployed in Romagna, south of the Po River and aimed toward Mantua and Rovigo.

 La Marmora moved first through Mantua and Peschiera del Garda but was defeated at the Battle of Custoza on 24 June and retreated in disorder back across the Mincio river.
-Cialdini, on the other hand, did not act offensively for the first part of the war by conducting only several shows of force and failing to besiege the Austrian fortress of Borgoforte, south of the Po.
+Cialdini, on the other hand, did not act offensively for the first part of the war by conducting only several shows of force.

-Following the defeat at Custoza, the Italians reorganised in preparation for a presumed Austrian counter-offensive.
-The Austrians took that opportunity to raid Valtellina and Val Camonica (Battle of Vezza d'Oglio).
+Following the defeat at Custoza, the Italians reorganised in preparation for a presumed Austrian counter-offensive; the Austrians, however, failed to take advantage of the Italian retreat and limited their actions to raids on Valtellina and Val Camonica (battle of Vezza d'Oglio).

 New Italian offensive

-The course of the war, however, turned to Italy's favour by Prussian victories in Bohemia, especially the decisive Battle of Königgrätz (or Sadowa) on 3 July.
+The course of the war turned to Italy's favour by Prussian victories in Bohemia, especially the decisive Battle of Königgrätz (or Sadowa) on 3 July.
 The Austrians were compelled to redeploy one of their three army corps from Italy to Vienna.
 The remaining Austrian forces in the theatre concentrated their defences around Trentino and Isonzo.

 On 5 July, the Italian government received news of a mediation effort by Napoleon III for a settlement of the situation, which would allow Austria to receive favorable conditions from Prussia and, in particular, maintain Venice.
 The situation was embarrassing for Italy, as its forces had been beaten back in the only battle to date.
 As the Austrians were redeploying more and more troops to Vienna to defend it against the Prussians, La Marmora was urged to take advantage of his force's numerical superiority, score a victory and improve the situation for Italy at the bargaining table.

 On 14 July, during a council of war held in Ferrara, the new Italian war plans were decided: